 “Team work really did make the dream work on this one.
 Ella is brilliant and dedicated SME who partnered with us to achieve something incredible.
 It was absolute pleasure collaborating with Ella and Jackie to build a Return to Work system that will help them support the broader team into the future.
 Well done Team!”Monica Sullivan, Service Delivery Manager at Donesafe

-Donesafe worked with the team to configure a personalised Injury Management Knowledge Base, including an intuitive dashboard that allows the Return to Work Officer to monitor all open injury management cases.
+Donesafe worked with the team to configure a personalized Injury Management Knowledge Base, including an intuitive dashboard that allows the Return to Work Officer to monitor all open injury management cases.
 The team at Donesafe worked exceptionally hard on Baw Baw Shire Council’s Injury Management Knowledge Base to make the Return to Work Officer’s vision of the software come to life.

 The software’s ability to assign actions to relevant team members has assisted the team to excel in injury management.
 Supervisors and team members receive a reminder to provide updated medical certificates to develop an appropriate and meaningful return to work plan.
 This ensures that all cases continue to receive support and does not leave room for human error.

 Prior to the implementation of Donesafe, the team would record all injury management cases within individual spreadsheets.
 This was an extremely time consuming and disorderly process.
 If a historical case would require review, the team would need to sift through the local drives and interpret the spreadsheets to obtain an overview of the injury/illness.

 Now that the Donesafe database has been adopted, injury management cases are recorded in a consistent and clear manner.
 Donesafe provides the ability to extract an overview report of all injury management cases and attach files to the relevant sub-forms for later review.